Lakeside food that makes it more than just a pretty name

 Image credit: @awptaker

-Mee hoon kueh has always been a fun dish to savour as each piece is shaped funnily from being hand-torn.
 He Jia Huan Ban Mian Mee Hoon Kway serves a mean bowl of Dry Mee Hoon Kway at $4.
-It comes with plenty of ikan bilis, egg bits, minced meat, and a dark sauce lurking underneath, waiting to be tossed.
-Make sure to coat each kueh nicely with the sweet and savoury sauce before slurping them up one by one.
+It comes with plenty of ikan bilis, egg bits, minced meat, and a dark sauce lurking underneath waiting to be tossed.
+Make sure to coat each piece of the hand-torn noodles with the sweet and savoury sauce before slurping them up one by one.

 Address: 496 Jurong West Street 41, Coffee United, Singapore 640496